Lasik Eye Surgery: Procedure, Treatment & Benefits

 Dr. Mazen Senjab is an ophthalmology specialist with a Phd from the Faculty of Medicine in Damascus University and Moorfield’s Eye Hospital in London.
-He has an Honorary Fellowship from the Royal College of Ophthalmologists of London, UK (FRC Ophth).
-He has received the Arab Board in Ophthalmology from The Arab Board of Health Specializations (AB Ophth)

 If you are tired of wearing eyeglasses all the time or think using contact lenses is not your cup of tea, Lasik eye treatment could be the solution to your problems.
 Wondering what it is?
 Read ahead to find out!